 Urshan Graduate School offers opportunity for students to begin taking classes as a non-matriculated student.
 In this way, students may enroll in a short-term course or a distance-learning course to discover first-hand whether or not they want to enroll in a degree program.
 Students may take a maximum of 12 credits as a non-matriculated student for transfer to a degree program at UGST.
+Students are encouraged to take the following courses: Systematic Theology I, Systematic Theology II, Personal Spiritual Disciplines, and Modern Pentecostal Movements.
+Students desiring to take courses other than these will need the approval of the professor.
 Non-matriculated students must complete a Guest Application before their first course.
 The Guest Application can be requested from the Admissions Office.

-VISITING SCHOLARS
+VISITING STUDENTS

-Students who wish to take courses from Urshan Graduate School of Theology to transfer into a degree program at another institution may do so by completing a Visiting Scholar Application prior to registration for a course.
+Students who wish to take courses from Urshan Graduate School of Theology to transfer into a degree program at another institution may do so by completing a Visiting Student Application prior to registration for a course.
 These forms may be obtained from the Admissions office.
 Students intending to transfer credits from Urshan Graduate School of Theology to another institution must realize that acceptance of credit is entirely at the discretion of the receiving institution.